 Beet juice is jam-packed with vitamins and minerals, including vitamin C, iron, calcium, magnesium, selenium, zinc, and potassium.
 Vitamin C and zinc, in particular, are great for boosting your immune system.
-While vitamin C is also an amazing antioxidant that has anti-inflammatory properties.
+Vitamin C is also an amazing antioxidant that has anti-inflammatory properties.

-More than that, beetroot juice is a natural detoxer to support and improve liver health.
+More than that, beetroot juice is a natural detoxer that can support and improve liver health.
 And the nitrates found within the juice are shown to – not only- lower blood pressure but also increase stamina.

 This humble, low-calorie ingredient is, perhaps surprisingly, packed with health benefits.
 The most impressive of which is its high antioxidant levels.
 Containing vitamin C, flavonoids, and beta carotene alongside at-least 12 other antioxidants (in a single stalk!).
-This ingredient helps to protect our bodies from oxidative damage and has anti-cancer properties.
+This ingredient helps to protect our bodies from oxidative damage.
 Therefore, it is important to enjoy celery juice every now and then!

 It is also a rich source of phytonutrients- which can reduce inflammation and can cleanse our digestive system.

-Some studies show that celery even has antibacterial and antifungal properties.
-It can even reduce blood sugar levels and control sugar cravings.
+Some studies show that celery may reduce blood sugar levels and control sugar cravings.

 I love to sip on a mug of ginger tea whenever I’m feeling ill or having tummy issues.
 Ginger can be helpful for all kinds of digestive issues – including reducing indigestions, bloating, nausea, etc.